ens100/Learning-Clojure/README.md

 # ClojureFam

 To up the ante a little more, I have decided to take part in what I think is a fantastic intitative called ["ClojureFam"](https://github.com/athensresearch/ClojureFam) which has the purpose "To spread joy and create wealth by increasing the number of Clojure developers and strengthening relationships within the global Clojure community".
-Looks great and very thankful I have this opportunity.
+Looks great and very thankful I have this opportunity and to the people who set it up [Jeff Tang](https://github.com/tangjeff0) and [nthd3gr33](https://github.com/nthd3gr33), amongst the many others

 ## What Does it  Involve?
 - Spending the next 5 weeks learning about Clojure on a daily basis.